KobbyNortey/AIFinalAssignment/README.md

 ---

 ### Project Description
-This project focuses on implementing AI techniques to predict a person's next menstrual cycle.
-It includes data preprocessing, model training, evaluation, and visualization of results.
+This project is focused on predicting the length of a menstrual cycle using a Long Short-Term Memory (LSTM) model.
+The project includes a web-based interface where users can input relevant data, and the model predicts the next cycle length.
+The LSTM model is trained on historical data and is capable of capturing temporal dependencies, making it well-suited for time-series prediction tasks.

 ---